 Do I Have a New Orleans Benzene Lawsuit?

-The Workplace and Environmental Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene lawsuits.
+The Workplace and Environmental Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in benzene lawsuits.
 We are handling individual litigation in New Orleans, Louisiana, as well as across the U.S., and are currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you were diagnosed with cancer after being exposed to benzene, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.